Effects of Hurricane Sandy in New York: Venue closures

 New York City schools remained closed through Friday, November 2 with classes resuming Monday for most students; but as many as 40,000 stayed home until November 7.
 Fifty-seven schools were still flooded as of that date.
-Many colleges and universities and K-12 schools in the tri-state area also cancelled classes.
+Many colleges and universities and K-12 schools in the tri-state area also canceled classes.

 The Statue of Liberty was closed October 29, a day after its grand reopening from a year-long renovation project.
 Both the statue and Ellis Island remained closed through 2012; the statue reopened July 4, 2013, while Ellis Island remained closed until 2014.

 The New York State Office of Parks, Recreation and Historic Preservation closed all state parks on Long Island until further notice, due to downed trees, dangling branches, beach erosion, and damaged boardwalks.

 On November 1, CBS News reported the 76 shelters opened initially were being consolidated down to 15.

 On November 6, Bloomberg announced the closing of parks, playgrounds and beaches again for 24 hours starting at noon November 7, as the nor'easter neared.
 Also on November 6, John Jay High School in Brooklyn, being used as a shelter for Sandy victims, was shut down after about a dozen storm refugees came down with a stomach virus.
 Bloomberg said the school would be closed November 7 instead of opening for classes as scheduled, so it could be cleaned and then reopened.